JeffersonLab/clara-docs/docs/clas/clara-scaling.md

 title: Scaling
 ---

-CLARA framework is multi-dimensional elastic system, and is capable of auto-scaling vertically as well as horizontally.
+Clara framework is multi-dimensional elastic system, and is capable of auto-scaling vertically as well as horizontally.
-For example CLARA will multi-thread services within an application to utilize all available cores of a node (vertical scaling), and the same time will also expand to available nodes in the network (accessible LAN or WAN)
+For example Clara will multi-thread services within an application to utilize all available cores of a node (vertical scaling), and the same time will also expand to available nodes in the network (accessible LAN or WAN)